Regulation of Care

 immediate action to prevent any worker who has harmed or poses a risk of harm

-to a care receiver from having contact with that or any other care receiver;
+to a service user from having contact with that or any other service user; and

 (h) taking